microsoft/garnet/website/docs/commands/garnet-specific.md

 One of the following:

 - **Array reply**: If the ETag does not match, an array of two items is returned.
 The first item is the updated ETag, and the second item is the value associated with the key.
-If called on a record without an ETag the first item in the array will be nil.
+If called on a record without an ETag the first item in the array will be 0.
+If the etag matches then we the first item on the array is the existing etag, but the second value is Nil
 - **Nil reply**: If the key does not exist.
-- **Simple string reply**: if the provided ETag matches the current ETag, returns a simple string indicating the value is unchanged.

 ---